-The Networked Systems research group, led by Prof. Francesco Delli Priscoli and Prof. Antonio Pietrabissa, aims at developing control methodologies in or over networked systems.
+The Networked Systems research group, led by Proff.
+Alessandro Di Giorgio and Antonio Pietrabissa, aims at developing control methodologies in the context of networked systems.
 Besides classical control methods, such as model predictive control, optimal control and robust control, distributed non-cooperative control methods are being developed on the ground of mean-field game theory as well as learning methodologies such as reinforcement learning and deep reinforcement learning.

 The Networked Systems group members cooperate with researchers from national and international academia and industries.
 The members of the group are still cooperating with Alberto Isidori (Hemeritus), founder member of the group.
 Among other collaborations, currently the group’s members are working with ETRI (Electronics and Telecommunications Research Institute), which is the most important research institute in South Korea, CEA (Commissariat à l'énergie atomique et aux énergies alternatives), which is the French research organisation in the areas of energy, security, information technologies and health technologies, the Université libre de Bruxelles (ULB), Belgium, the University of Coimbra, Portugal, Tunghai University, Taiwan.
 See the list of the group's external members and of the group's publications for further information.

 Currently, the main research topics of the group are the ones listed below.

 The group’s research supports a Future Internet vision, on the ground of the participation in the large FI-WARE EU-funded project concerning the Future Internet technology foundation and in projects on 5G communications, to develop a technology-independent distributed framework including coordinated control algorithms.
 These algorithms, based on homogeneous metadata describing the network and user status, manage the network resources and services to maximize the resource exploitation while satisfying the user requirements.
 The adopted methodologies include model-free learning, multi-agent systems, cross-layer/cross-network optimization, context awareness, data fusion.